Our resource persons continue to tackle questions on using the software in infrastructure asset management practice.

-	Other recent technological innovations can improve the capacity of very small or small systems to do effective O & M.
+Other recent technological innovations can improve very small or small systems to do effective O & M.

 I think one other thing is there are hundreds of these sorts of apps out there, but the ones that are form-builder apps where they just there lay the builder rapid data form to put on a phone or tablet, so you’re not carrying that paper around.
-A lot of those are laid, and you will just to grab a photo on a GPS reference, where you are.
+Many of those are laid, and you will need to grab a photo on a GPS reference where you are.

 And those alone I think can just be fantastic for just getting simple lots of information – Yes, I was at the site; I inspected it this day, and everything is good; and all of a sudden, I’ve got that coming back.